Xiro28/LLMASP/README.md

  - Valasp

 ## Further Ideas
- - [LLM Instructor](https://python.useinstructor.com) for better conversion to ASP atoms or any LLM Grammar
+ - [LLM Instructor](https://python.useinstructor.com) for better conversion to ASP atoms (or any other LLM Grammar output formatter)
  - Build a little IDE to graphically edit the base knowlage of the config.yaml

 ## Original Idea (italian):